Prasad-Dhole/library-website/README.md

 This repository contains **client work** completed as a paid freelance engagement.
 All code and assets are provided for reference purposes only.

 ### Usage Restrictions
-- ❌ Not authorized for commercial reuse
+- ❌ Not authorised for commercial reuse
 - ❌ Not open for public contributions
 - ✅ Code may be referenced for educational purposes
 - ✅ Portfolio display permitted (contact for details)